easybuilders/easybuild-tutorial/docs/2022-isc22/integration_jsc.md

 and mathematical libraries (`MKL`).

-Given the proliferation of toolchains required at our site, JSC has put a lot of effort into increasing the capabilities of the `--try-toolchain` option and has recently introduced the `--try-update-deps` experimental option to more easily adopt upstream changes and adapt them to our environment.
+Given the proliferation of toolchains required at our site, JSC has put a lot of effort into increasing the capabilities of the `--try-toolchain` option and introduced the `--try-update-deps` experimental option to more easily adopt upstream changes and adapt them to our environment.